rimi-itk/loop-profile/README.md

 These script below will

-* install Apache Solr (as a Tomcat servlet) running on port 8983 and
+* install Apache Solr 4.9.1 (as a Tomcat servlet) running on port 8983 and
-* create a Solr node named "loop_stg"
+* create a Solr core named "loop_stg"

 Change "8983" and "loop_stg" as needed.